PROGRAM

 Friday September 19

 In previous years, Optometry Tasmania members have had the opportunity to complete a CPR refresher course through the Australian Red Cross on the day before the conference.
-Those interested in participating this year can express their interest by contacting Chynnae Jewell at c.jewell@optometry.org.au.
+Note this session is at capacity.
+If you are interested in being on the wait list, you can express your interest by contacting Chynnae Jewell at c.jewell@optometry.org.au.

 EARLY CAREER SEMINAR AND DINNER